-Participants tour many nationally significant sites, including Gettysburg, Arlington National Cemetery, Supreme Court, Mount Vernon, Lincoln Memorial, Jefferson Memorial, Capitol Hill, Smithsonian Institution and the Kennedy Center of the Performing Arts and more.
-Students will attend an Ohio Congressional luncheon and have the opportunity to talk with the representatives from their districts.
+Participants tour many nationally significant sites, including possible stops such as Arlington National Cemetery, Supreme Court, Mount Vernon, Lincoln Memorial, Jefferson Memorial, the Kennedy Center and more.
+They also have the opportunity to talk with their congressional leaders at the U.S. Capitol.
 To be eligible, a student must be a high school junior whose parents or guardians are members of South Central Power.